matuzo/HTMHell/hell/adventcalendar/2025/9/index.md

       </p>
       <script async src="https://public.codepenassets.com/embed/index.js"></script>

 You've may have noticed - if you can see a scrollbar - that the scrollbar gutter isn't taking on the backdrop style.
 Yeah.
-Go ahead and comment out the `scrollbar-gutter: stable;` line in the CSS, and open/close the modal a few times - see whether the scrollbar appearing and disappearing bothers you more.
+Go ahead and comment out the `scrollbar-gutter: stable;` line in the CSS, open/close the modal a few times, and see whether the scrollbar appearing and disappearing bothers you more.
 It might not - but it bothers _me_!

 Reinstate `scrollbar-gutter: stable;`, then scroll down a little in the CSS of the above CodePen and uncomment the following: